Ellen McLain

-Ellen McLain (born 1952/1953) is an American voice actress.
-She is best known for providing the voice of GLaDOS, the primary antagonist of the Portal video game series, the Combine Overwatch in Half-Life 2, and the Administrator, the announcer in Team Fortress 2.
-Her voice roles also include the Jaeger A.I. in Pacific Rim and The Witch in Left 4 Dead and Left 4 Dead 2.
+Ellen McLain (born 1952 or 1953) is an American voice actress.
+She is best known for providing the voice of GLaDOS, the primary antagonist of the Portal video game series, the Combine Overwatch AI in Half-Life 2, and the Administrator, the announcer in Team Fortress 2.
+Her voice roles also include the Jaeger A.I. in Pacific Rim and The Witch in Left 4 Dead 2.

 Career

 McLain provides voices for many characters in several video games from Valve.
 Among them are GLaDOS, the primary antagonist of the Portal video game series (for which she won an AIAS Interactive Achievement Award for Outstanding Achievement in Character Performance), the announcer in Team Fortress 2; and the voice of the Combine Overwatch for the Half-Life series.

 McLain sang "Still Alive" and "Want You Gone", the ending credits songs to Portal and Portal 2, respectively, both of which were written by Jonathan Coulton.
-She sang "Cara Mia Addio" at the end of Portal 2.
-It is sometimes called the "Turret Opera".
+She also sang "Cara Mia Addio" at the end of Portal 2.
 In December 2011, McLain won the Spike Video Game Award in the category "Best Performance by a Human Female" for her voice acting as GLaDOS in Portal 2.

 In 2013, she lent her public support to gathering donations for the Kickstarter-funded LGBT gaming convention GaymerX.
 She later was a special guest at the convention in August 2013.
 In 2014, she portrayed Fairy Godmother in the online video series [Wish It Inc.].
 In 2015, she portrayed Lisa Clarke in the gay independent film, Winning Dad.
 This film was also promoted on McLain's YouTube channel.

 McLain has played roles in many radio dramas on the radio program Imagination Theatre.

 In 2021, McLain provided the voice of GLaDOS non-canonically, singing a verse in The Chalkeaters’ song "Count to Three" as a cameo.

+Also in 2021, McLain performed the role of Thelma (or Mama) in a livestreamed version of the play 'night, Mother co-starring Sheila Houlahan on the online platform Twitch with the story adapted by McLain within the context of the COVID-19 pandemic.
+The filmed online play, directed by McLain's husband John Patrick Lowrie, is performed through an online face-to-face chat with the screen split between McLain's and Houlahan's screens, occasionally interrupted by cuts to pre-filmed footage relevant to the story.

 In 2022, McLain provided the voice of GLaDOS for the GEICO Insurance ad.